QMatSuite/qmatsuite-toolchain/toolchains/wannier90/windows/oneapi/README.md

 **Note:** This build uses CMake and follows the same approach as Quantum ESPRESSO.
 It requires the `develop` branch which includes CMake support.

+**⚠️ Important:** CMake support in Wannier90 is a **developing feature** in the `develop` branch and may require inspection.
+While it resolves the Make build issues on Windows, it is not yet part of an official release.

+## GitHub Actions CI

+This build system includes a GitHub Actions workflow that automatically tests the build process:

+- **Workflow file**: `.github/workflows/wannier90-windows-oneapi.yml`
+- **Triggers**: Runs on pushes/PRs to `toolchains/wannier90/windows/oneapi/**` or manual dispatch
+- **What it does**:
+  1. Installs Intel oneAPI HPC Toolkit (compilers + MKL)
+  2. Sets up CMake and Ninja
+  3. Runs `refresh_wannier90_source.ps1` (clones develop branch)
+  4. Runs `build_wannier90_win_oneapi.ps1 -NoMpi` (builds serial version)
+  5. Verifies executables are built successfully

+The CI workflow replicates the local build process and helps ensure the build system works correctly across different environments.
+Check the workflow runs in the "Actions" tab of the repository.

 ## Where Does CMakeLists.txt Come From?

 The `CMakeLists.txt` file is part of Wannier90's source code in the `develop` branch on GitHub: